bassistTech/rayTrace/readme.md

 *If you were searching for the kind of "ray tracing" used in computer graphics, you came to the wrong place*.

 This is ray tracing for modeling and analyzing optical designs such as lenses, mirrors, and gratings.
-The math is similar, but computer graphics optimizes for speed, and optics design optimizes for accuracy.
+Hopefully it's the same physics.
+The math should be similar, but computer graphics optimizes for speed, and optics design optimizes for accuracy.
+I've looked in both optics and graphics literature for useful formulas.

 If you're a beginner at Python, using this package will be a challenge, but it also might be a good way to learn Python.
 If you're new at both optics and Python, prepare for a steeper learning curve, but have fun.